learn-co-curriculum/chicago-ds-120919/README.md

 ## [Office Hours](https://wework.zoom.com/j/190670103)
 A member of the instruction staff will be available between 3:30-4:40 at the Office Hours Meeting Space

-**Please slack a coach if you need assitance.
+**Please slack a coach if you need assistance.
 We are here for you**

 ## Important links